wp-plugins/amr-users/readme.txt

 Note 2: If you are thinking of using this to extract and report on S2member data, please read http://wpusersplugin.com/3086/user-lists-and-filtering-with-s2member-fields/ and be wary of using multi option fields.
 See also http://wpusersplugin.com/?s=s2member for other info.

 == Changelog ==
+= Version 3.18 =
+*  fix stripslashes that were added to deal with apostrophes in filtered values had to become 'deep' to cope with multiple choices for input selection. (eg: checkboxes)

+= Version 3.17 =
+*   checked all instances of add and remove_query_arg, added esc_url where necessary or for comfort sake
+*   fixed an odd occurrence where if you clicked rebuild under the overview section it had not loaded the pluggables file.
+It had been loading on other rebuilds which is why it was so puzzling.
+Aplogies for not picking this up before (I never use that admin link!)

 = Version 3.16 =
 *   reversed out recent addition of version number showing on update license page as it was messing up some update checks